Complete intersection Calabi--Yau manifolds with respect to homogeneous vector bundles on Grassmannians: Alternative description:

-For $n=5$, $\Sigma$ is the Schubert divisor of $OG(5,10)$, as shown by \cite[Section 16]{CCGK} in a different way.
-Especially, a Calabi--Yau $3$-fold in \cref{row4} is isomorphic to the complete intersection of $OG(5,10) $ by six hyperplanes and a quadric.
+where $U_0$ is a fixed subspace corresponding to the other irreducible component of the Grassmannian of $5$-dimensional isotropic subspaces, as shown by \cite[Section 16]{CCGK} in a different way.
+Especially, $\Sigma$ is a special hyperplane section of $OG(5,10)$.
+By \cref{prop_Z=Z}, a Calabi--Yau $3$-fold $Z_{\scS^* (1) \oplus \calo(2) } \subset G(2,5)$ in \cref{row4} is isomorphic to $\Sigma_{1^5,2}$, that is, the complete intersection of $\Sigma $ by general five hyperplanes and a general quadric.